nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

        Expected: First task is marked as completed.
 Status message shows details of the task.

     1. Test case: `doneTask 0`<br>
-       Expected: No student is marked.
+       Expected: No task is marked.
 Error details shown in the status message.

-    1. Other incorrect mark participation commands to try: `doneTask`, `doneTask x`, `...` (where x is larger than the list size)<br>
+    1. Other incorrect mark task commands to try: `doneTask`, `doneTask x`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.

 1. Marking a task as done while on another directory

-    1. Prerequisites: Perform a `findStudent` command: e.g. `find David`.
+    1. Prerequisites: Go to another directory, either by executing the `groups` or `students` commands, or performing a command that brings you to another directory (e.g `findStudent` command: `findStudent David`).

-    1. Test case: `doneTask`<br>
+    1. Test case: `doneTask 1`<br>
        Expected: First task in the last filtered task list is marked as complete.
 Status message shows details of tasks.
        Updated task list is shown.